software-development-project-1/project-template/README.md

 **3. Database:**

-   The database component stores persistent data related to quizzes, questions, answers and users.
+   The Database component stores persistent data related to quizzes, questions, answers and users.
    It maintains tables for entities such as Category, Quiz, Question, User, and Answer.

    **Relationships:**